akhter-towsifa/GEMCSCBendingAnalyzer/README.md

-The packaged is inherited from Jason Lee's MuonPerformance and it is used for GEM related analysis at TAMU group.
-The major target is to analyse
+The package is inherited from Jason Lee's MuonPerformance and it is used for GEM related analysis at TAMU group.
+The major target is to analyze
 GEM-CSC bending angle in real data from CMS.